nixworks/public/news/2009/10/4/index.md

 _Context: Britain, France, International Monetary Fund_

 ### [ One of the last prominent militant leaders in Nigeria's Niger Delta region, Government Ekpemupolo (Tompolo), agrees to an amnesty with the government. ](/news/2009/10/4/one-of-the-last-prominent-militant-leaders-in-nigeria-s-niger-delta-region-government-ekpemupolo-tompolo-agrees-to-an-amnesty-with-the.md)
-*Ateke Tom&#8217;s men leave creeks for Port Harcourt *Tompolo scheduled to meet Yar&#8217;Adua Don&#8217;t rejoice yet, MEND tells FG By Emma Amaize, George Onah and agency reports THE zero hour is here : The deadlineÂ given militants on June 26, 2009, by President Umaru Yarâ€™Adua to lay down their arms and be granted amnesty.
-AsRead More
+*Ateke Tom&#8217;s men leave creeks for Port Harcourt *Tompolo scheduled to meet Yar&#8217;Adua Don&#8217;t rejoice yet, MEND tells FG By Emma Amaize, George Onah and agency reports THE zero hour is here : The deadlineÂ given militants on June 26, 2009, by President Umaru Yarâ€™Adua to lay dow...

 ## [Previous Day...](/news/2009/10/3/index.md)